Copenhagen Distortion: History

-Distortion Street, Distortion Club, Distortion Ø
+Distortion Street, Distortion X, Distortion Club, Distortion Ø

 Street parties

-In the daytime, from 4:00 p.m. to 10:00 p.m., Distortion orchestrates 20-40 street parties, each day in one Copenhagen district: Nørrebro on Wednesday and Vesterbro on Thursday.
-The street parties are hosted by the local sound system: shops, nightclubs, residents, galleries, labels, magazines, and bars.
-Distortion is famous around the world for its intense party energy and turning the entire city into a giant nightclub, but there are also events for children, pop-up street restaurants and a stage for international classical music.
+In the daytime, from 4:00 p.m. to 10:00 p.m., Distortion orchestrates 20-40 street parties, each day in one Copenhagen district: Nørrebro, Vesterbro or the Copenhagen Harbour.
+The street parties are hosted by local sound systems: shops, nightclubs, residents, galleries, labels, magazines, and bars.
+There are community events for children, pop-up street restaurants and there are often stages with classical music, dance, wrestling, art installations and a general anything goes attitude.
 The streets of Copenhagen are jam-packed, and transformed by the thousands of guests dancing and loving life and music together.
 The street parties are partly financed by the Gadearmbånd ('Street Wristband'), a voluntary donation (100 kr./€13) to support the production and cleaning of the street parties.

+Distortion X

+The major street parties happen behind a paywall since 2020.
+Distortion X is a festival for pop, hiphop, edm and other genres, presenting major Danish headliners.
+Distortion X are pop-up festival installations on main squares, boulevards, bridges, the Town Hall Square and other wide open public spaces in Copenhagen.
+Headliners are local and international artists with pop & club chart hits.
+Admission is with single Distortion X tickets or the Distortion Pass.

 Distortion Club

 At night, Distortion hosts an international festival for modern club music.
 Distortion Club takes place in nightclubs, regular venues and one-off locations like swimming pools, under bridges, in museums, the Royal Theatre, and warehouses.
-Names like Hot Chip, Simian Mobile Disco, Spank Rock, Sebastien Tellier, Diplo and M.I.A. played at Distortion Club events years before they became music heroes of international scope.
+Partner-nightclubs include: Culture Box, Rust, Vega, Hotel Cecil, Arch, Den Anden Side, Module, H15 and many more.
 Admission is with single tickets or the Distortion Pass.

 Distortion Ø

-Distortion Ø is the main event of the Distortion week, previously known as the Final Party.
-With 14,000–15,000 guests over two days, it is the largest event in Northern Europe for new electronic music (hiphop, grime, bass, house, electronic pop, experimental and techno).
-The labyrinth-like site is located on a former industrial island in the Copenhagen harbour.
-The six to ten dance floors are both outdoors and indoors, in small forests and in containers with the legendary "techno-tunnel".
+Distortion Ø is the weekend finale of the Distortion week, known until 2015 as the Final Party.
+With 12,000–14,000 guests per day, it is the largest electronic music event in Northern Europe.
+The labyrinth-like site is located on a former industrial island in the Copenhagen harbour called Refshaleøen.
 The backdrops combine the Copenhagen skyline and the industrial harbour zone.
 Admission is via the Distortion Ø ticket or Distortion Pass.

-Distortion Camping

-Distortion Camping is located on the island Refshaleøen, 200 meters from the Distortion Ø site and a few minutes from public transportation (bus and boat).
-Distortion Camping includes the Distortion chill-out area, right across from the Little Mermaid – and offers views of both sunset and sunrise by the waterfront.